M-MSHAIKH/TSW-Simulator/README.md

 ```

 1. Navigate to the cloned `TSWS` directory.
-2. Unzip the `tsw_simulator_Toolbox` under matlab folder.
-3. Open Matlab 2022a or newer and direct current Matalb directory to release folder under tsw_simulator_Toolbox folder.
+2. Open Matlab 2022a or newer and direct current Matalb directory to `matlab` folder.
-3. Open the app file (tsw_simulator.mltbx) in matlab and click.
+3. Open the app file (TSW_Simulator.mltbx) in matlab and click.
-4. This will create an app under my app in APPs section.
+4. This will create an app under my app in APPS (at top HOME, PLOT, APPS, PROJECTS - Toolstrip) section.
+5. Open the

+**To run (MATLAB ONLINE):**

+1. Open matlab community page by clicking on the file exchange icon on this readme after the title.
+2. On your left side you can see open in MATLAB Online button.
+3. Clear the dialogue box by by save and open button.
+4. Now, you copied the entire github repo in the MATLAB online.
+5. Add this `matlab` folder to your matlab path by left click and add to path option.
+6. Open the app file (TSW_Simulator.mltbx) by clicking on it. (the Installation take place)
+7. Navigate to `Toolstrip` APPS section, under MY APPs, you can find the TSW Simulator.

 ## Input Data Format